×

 ROI is calculated by comparing gains to investments.

-- Benefits : Savings on real estate costs (less storage space), reduction in handling and personnel costs related to storage and picking, reduction in stock holding costs, improvement in service quality (shorter lead times).
+• Benefits : Savings on real estate costs (less storage space), reduction in handling and personnel costs related to storage and picking, decrease in inventory holding costs, improvement in service quality (shorter lead times).

-- Investments : Cost of the WMS/YMS solution, possible redevelopment of the warehouse, purchase of specific handling equipment, cost of team training and change management.
+• Investments : Cost of the WMS/YMS solution, possible redesign of the warehouse, purchase of specific handling equipment, cost of team training and change management.